kanishka-linux/vinanti/README.md

         i.e. http request session should be separate from above function session

+        Note: This feature is unstable, use with care

 ### Finally regular synchronous http requests

 Just initialize vinanti with block=None, and perform regular http requests.
 Sample code is given below.